-Pianist André Watts dies at age 77 of prostate cancer
+Classical pianist André Watts dies at age 77 of prostate cancer

 He was nominated for five Grammy Awards and won Most Promising New Classical Recording Artist in 1964 for the Liszt concerto with Bernstein and the New York Philharmonic.
 He was nominated for a 1995 Emmy Award for Outstanding Cultural Program and received a 2011 National Medal of Arts and National Humanities Medal from then-President Barack Obama.

-Watts is survived by his wife Joan Brand Watts, stepson William Dalton, stepdaughter Amanda Rees and seven step-grandchildren.
+Watts is survived by his wife, Joan Brand Watts, stepson William Dalton, stepdaughter Amanda Rees and seven step-grandchildren.
 There were no immediate funeral plans.